uvalib/dspace_util/README.md

 For convenience, a full path can be supplied and the item identifier will be extracted from it.

-The item may be a collection, however DSpace only returns metadata about the collection itself and does not provide a way to get the items associated with the collection.
+The item may be a Collection, however DSpace only returns metadata about the Collection itself and does not provide a way to get the items associated with the Collection.

 #### Options